arnaudeveloper/msp430-HM10/README.md

  memset(&word_cap,0,sizeof word_cap);  // Reset of the word_cap variable
  __bic_SR_register_on_exit(LPM3_bits); // Exit LPM
  ```

 <a name="3.1"/>

 ### 3.1 Find the master

-> _TIP: To establish a connection the module that need to establish this connection must change his role to master.
+> _To establish a connection the module that need to establish this connection must change his role to master.
 That doesn't mean that the module it's a master.
 In other words, we differentiate the module that it's a master because it needs take this role, of the "real master" of the net because we have decided on the code_

 Find the master is the "game" used for `config_DISC()` to scan around and discoverd an HM-10 master module.